nadrino/kotor-walkthrough/kotor2/walkthrough/02_Peragus/020_Peragus.md

   - All right, then - I'll be back.

 - See console med bay -> ID
+  - treatments -> check -> attempt -> 34-103
+- Security console -> record
 - Back to the fuel area
-- Admin console
+- Console
-  - Check ID
+  - Check ID +100PX
-  - Logs -> sensor
+  - Logs -> record +150PX
-  - other things
-  - cameras -> T3!!
+  - Cameras -> T3!!! +100PX
+  - Try repair the com
 - Back to HK
   - I found a T3 unit in one of the fuel pipes.
 It looks damaged.
     - I had some more questions for you.